Mission Honduras LeMars: People

 Mission Honduras LeMars Aids Children

-During the past year Mission Honduras LeMars has been involved in numerous projects for the betterment of the poor of Honduras.
-From water projects to food programs we attempt to make each year better than the last – please refer to other pages of this web site.
-This year we continued with healthcare for the five children pictured below on the bottom line of photos.
-We also have become involved with other Honduran children in need of our help.
+During the past years Mission Honduras LeMars has been involved in numerous projects for the betterment of the poor of Honduras.
+From water projects, to medical care for children, to food programs, we attempt to make each year better than the last – please refer to other pages of this web site.
+This year we continued with healthcare for many of the people pictured below.
+Through the past 15 years, the photos below reflect only a fraction of those young people with medical problems that we have helped.
 Since identifying these children, Mission Honduras LeMars has taken the lead on getting each one of them the proper help they need.
-Each child pictured below has a brief article to explain his/her needs and how we are helping each one.
+Each child or adult pictured below has a brief article to explain his/her needs and how we are helping or have helped each one.
+Please continue to support Mission Honduras LeMars in its effort to help the most needy.

 Click on the following photos to read the story of each person.